-Living allowances, expense reimbursements, and lump-sum payments for accrued unused vacation leave are not considered creditable compensation and should not be reported to KRS.
-Lump sum payments for unused sick leave when an employee terminates may only be reported to KRS if the agency participates in the Alternate Sick Leave Program.
+Living allowances, expense reimbursements, and lump-sum payments for accrued unused vacation leave are not considered creditable compensation and should not be reported to KPPA.
+Lump sum payments for unused sick leave when an employee terminates may only be reported to KPPA if the agency participates in the Alternate Sick Leave Program.
 Lump sum payments for unused sick leave at any time other than termination are not reportable.
 Lump-sum payments for compensatory time are excluded for Tier 2 and Tier 3 employees.

 Fiscal Year Limits